-Having children is one of the most amazing gifts that life can give us.
+Children are one of the most amazing gifts life can give us.
 That’s why it is so important to do everything we can to make sure that our babies are safe.
-Our topic this week will focus on car seat safety – not only how to properly pick out the right car seat for your child, but also how to install the car seat correctly.
+Injury lawyer Silverthorne Attorneys’ topic this week will focus on car seat safety.
+Not only how to properly pick out the right car seat for your child, but also how to install the car seat correctly.

 Types of Car Seats